flarum/docs/docs/extend/middleware.md

 ## Modifying the Response After Handling

-If you'd like to do something with the response after the initial request as been handled, that's no problem!
+If you'd like to do something with the response after the initial request has been handled, that's no problem!
 Just run the request handler and then your logic:

 ```php
 public function process(ServerRequestInterface $request, RequestHandlerInterface $handler): ResponseInterface